Linkedin

 Price

 If you are from a country outside the European Higher Education Area, you must also add the price of the degree homologation when you pre-enrol.
+Prices for non-EU and non-resident foreign students for work or family groups are undergoing changes, you should read the information carefully to avoid making mistakes.

 Profile of graduates